Netflix/pollyjs/packages/@pollyjs/core/README.md

 ## Why Polly?

 Keeping fixtures and factories in parity with your APIs can be a time consuming process.
-Polly alleviates this by recording and maintaining actual server responses without foregoing flexibility.
+Polly alleviates this process by recording and maintaining actual server responses while also staying flexible.

 - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
 - Use Polly's client-side server to modify or intercept requests and responses to simulate different application states (e.g. loading, error, etc.).